2025 Updates to the UnitedHealthcare UCard: Key Changes and Information

 Individual Medicare Advantage plans

-• Review the UCard PCP Information Removal — Frequently Asked Questionsopen_in_new for more facts
+• Review the UCard PCP Information Removal.

-• Payer ID is shifting to the front of the UCard
+• Payer ID is shifting to the front of the UCard.

 • Some UCards have converted from a device-readable bar code to a magnetic stripe for in-shop purchases or spending rewards.
-However, vendors don’t want those capabilities to provide clinical, dental, prescription, vision, or hearing services to the member.
+However, providers don’t want those capabilities to provide clinical, dental, prescription, vision, or hearing services to the member.

 Medicare Group Advantage plans